Jay-Z, Yo Gotti help 150 inmates at Mississippi prison sue over "barbaric" conditions

+In many instances, there is one guard for every 160 inmates, according to a lawsuit filed Wednesday in federal court in the Northern District of Mississippi.

+The suit is the second filed in as many months with the help of rappers Jay-Z, real name Shawn Carter, and Yo Gotti, real name Mario Mims, who have been protesting the "inhumane and dangerous conditions of confinement" in prisons.

-The lawsuit was filed on behalf of 152 inmates who say the environment at Parchman is "so barbaric, the deprivation of health and mental health care so extreme, and the defects in security so severe, that the people confined at Parchman live a miserable and hopeless existence confronted daily by imminent risk of substantial harm in violation of their rights under the U.S. Constitution."
+The complaint was filed on behalf of 152 inmates who say they are under "constant peril" at Parchman, and that the environment is "so barbaric, the deprivation of health and mental health care so extreme, and the defects in security so severe, that the people confined at Parchman live a miserable and hopeless existence confronted daily by imminent risk of substantial harm in violation of their rights under the U.S. Constitution."

-The suit is the second filed in as many months with the help of rappers Jay-Z, real name Shawn Carter, and Yo Gotti, real name Mario Mims, who have been protesting the "inhumane and dangerous conditions of confinement" and "extreme deprivations of basic medical and mental health care."

 Parchman is the only maximum security prison for men in the state, has more than 3,500 inmate beds and has grappled with a history of inmate abuses, corruption and racial segregation.